-There is a special section in your store Admin area that aggregates information about your store environment and allows you to perform advanced maintenance tasks, including checking system logs of all executed actions.
+A special section in your store Admin area aggregates information about your store environment and allows you to perform advanced maintenance tasks, including checking system logs of all executed actions.

 This section is called “System tools.”